dschanoeh/hover-ddns/README.md

 * Supports public IP lookup by:
   * Using the ipify API
   * Issuing OpenDNS DNS queries
-  * Extracting the address from a lokal network interface
+  * Extracting the address from a local network interface
 * Cron syntax can be used to schedule periodic updates
+* Multiple domains and hostnames can be specified.
+All will be updated with the same IP address info

 ## Usage